raphaelreiss/ADA_project/docs/README.md

 ## What people eat
 Taking advantage of the rest of the datas, we analyzed the nutritional values by separating classes of customers according to various features.
 One noticeable trend is represented by the fat consumption which tends to  decrease with the income.
-To compute theses datas, the households were distributed in 2 classes, low and high income.
+To compute theses datas, the households were distributed in 2 classes, low and high income by separating the housholds according to their median.
 An indicative p-value of t-test is displayed with the graph: however for the test to be statistically significant, the data should be tested for equal variance, normality and random sampling.

 ![image](/assets/images_health/cholesterol_pvalue.png)
 ![image](/assets/images_health/fatty_acids_total_monounsaturated_pvalue.png)